davepartner/socialite/readme.md

 ## Contacts

-* You can reach the me on `daveozoalor@gmail.com`, I'd like to join your team.
+* You can reach the me on `daveozoalor@gmail.com`
-* Just buzz me up on [facebook](http://facebook.com/daveozoalor)

 ## License

-Fireblogger is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).
+Socialite is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).